errygg/azure-consul/README.md

 * Creates a virtual network, one public subnet, and three private subnets
 * Creates a publically-accessible jumphost for SSH access in the public subnet
 * Creates one virtual machine in each private subnet using a custom managed image with Consul installed and configured
+    * We'll use Packer to create these base images
 * Uses Consul's cloud auto-join to connect the three instances into one Consul cluster

 ## Deployment Prerequisites